dev4privacy/gdpr-analyzer/README.md

 To search the presence of web beacon and generate a pdf report :

-`python gdpr-analyzer.py -w -r example.com filername`
+`python gdpr-analyzer.py -w -r example.com filename`

 To analyse the security of the connection with the website and export the result in json :